gareth78/TRTPlanner/README.md

 ## Privacy

-MediTrack does not send data anywhere.
-All configuration and schedules are stored in the browser via `localStorage`.
+All configuration is stored locally in the browser.
+If you sign in, schedule data is also synced to Firestore under your personal UID.

 ## Author